We are a global network of free-to-attend antenatal groups, linked up by social media.

 The Positive Birth Movement started as a microscopic little egg and now suddenly we find it’s a strong and healthy five year old – it’s funny how these things go.

-What began in 2012 as one small meeting in the living room of writer and campaigner Milli Hill, is now a global network of over 450 ‘real life’ groups, with a massive social media presence too.
-What began as a grassroots movement is now in the final stages of becoming a charity.
+What began in 2012 as one small meeting in the living room of writer and campaigner Milli Hill, is now a global network of over 300 ‘real life’ groups, with a massive social media presence too.
+What began as a grassroots movement is now a continuously growing global organisation.

 And we just keep on growing.
 We think this is because we break down the walls that the so-called ‘birth wars’ try to build between women.
 We don’t hold any one kind of birth up above another.
 We’re just concerned with every woman getting the best possible birth experience, for her, on that day.